The Science of Neuroplasticity: Harnessing the Brain’s Ability to Adapt

 You may have heard the saying ‘you are what you eat,’ but did you know that your food choices can have a significant impact on cognitive function and overall well-being?

-Researchers are increasingly recognising the of nutrition, with many studies highlighting the impact of specific nutrients on memory, concentration and mood.
+Researchers are increasingly recognising the cognitive benefits of nutrition, with many studies highlighting the impact of specific nutrients on memory, concentration and mood.

 A diet rich in antioxidants, omega-3 fatty acids, vitamins and minerals can support neuroplasticity – the brain’s ability to adapt and rewire itself – while also reducing inflammation and oxidative stress which contribute to cognitive decline.